30 Practical Paris Travel Tips You Need To Know

 During your trip to Paris, you’re going to want to stay in a neighborhood where you’ll be close to the attractions you want to visit.
 Staying in centrally located neighborhoods might cost a bit more, but you’ll save a lot of time from having to commute to get to landmarks/attractions.

-Also keep in mind, when it comes to Paris, accommodation is going to be a huge portion of your travel budget–if not the largest!
+Also when it comes to Paris, accommodation is going to be a huge portion of your travel budget–if not the largest!

 Plan on taking a million photos.

-So get your cameras ready.
+Make sure you have a nice camera ready for the trip if you don’t like the photos that your phone takes.
 And don’t forget to bring extra rolls of film and/or a camera battery charger!

 3-4 days is not enough.